lightning/bolts/05-onchain.md

 HTLC-success transaction.
 If the commitment transaction is the offerer's, the recipient could create any transaction using the preimage.

-The payment preimage either serves to prove payment (for the offerer originating the payment) or to redeem the corresponding incoming HTLC from another peer (for an offerer forwarding the payment).
-Note that the parties don't care about the fate of the
+The payment preimage either serves to prove payment (when the offering node originated the payment) or to redeem the corresponding incoming HTLC from another peer (when the offering node is forwarding the payment).
+Once a node has extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.
-HTLC-spending transaction itself once they've extracted the payment preimage; the knowledge is not revocable.

-In cases where both resolutions are possible (when payment success is seen after timeout, for example), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.
+In cases where both resolutions are possible (e.g., when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.